 If sleeping in the airport sounds like a nightmare, there are hotels near Dublin Airport that provide airport shuttles:

-- Maldron Hotel Dublin Airport – 3-minute walk to the airport.
-Free 24-hour airport shuttle is available. » Check Rates
+- Maldron Hotel Dublin Airport – 10-minute walk to the airport.
+A free 24-hour airport shuttle is available. » Check Rates

-- Radisson Blu Hotel Dublin Airport – Free 24-hour airport shuttle is available. » Check Rates
+- Radisson Blu Hotel Dublin Airport – A free 24-hour airport shuttle is available. » Check Rates

-- Carlton Hotel – Free 24-hour airport shuttle is available. » Check Rates
+- Carlton Hotel – A free 24-hour airport shuttle is available. » Check Rates

 For more options, visit Tripadvisor to see a list of hotels near Dublin Airport that can be sorted by price, distance, traveller rating and popularity.